-By pooling companies under a PEO, the risks of premiums for health insurance, workers’ compensation and SUI are significantly reduced from rising dramatically.
+By pooling companies under a PEO, the risks of premiums for health insurance, workers’ compensation, and SUI are significantly reduced from rising dramatically.
 PEOs manage this risk internally and underwrite companies for appropriate fit into pools that reduce risk while screening out companies that might increase this risk.
-On average PEOs have experienced single digit health insurance renewal rates while we have seen double digit renewal rates on companies policies outside the PEO, especially now as the result of the Affordable Care Act and proposed AHCA changes.
+On average PEOs have experienced single-digit health insurance renewal rates while we have seen double-digit renewal rates on companies’ policies outside the PEO, especially now as the result of the Affordable Care Act and proposed AHCA changes.

-PEOs help reduce the risk of employee wrongful termination, discrimination and sexual harassment lawsuits.
-PEOs conduct training in these areas and make sure the client Employee Handbook is up to date and in accordance to the changing labor laws.
+PEOs help reduce the risk of employee wrongful termination, discrimination, and sexual harassment lawsuits.
+PEOs conduct training in these areas and make sure the client Employee Handbook is up to date and in accordance with the changing labor laws.
 In the case where a lawsuit is going to be filed, PEOs have legal resources at their disposal which a client company can utilize.
 PEOs can step between the client company and the problem employee if necessary.
 If a client company needed the PEO to help fire or terminate an employee, the PEO can help minimize problems arising from this situation by stepping in and offering its expert advice to the client.

 4. REGULATORY COMPLIANCE:

-PEOs have compliance experts who stay on top of the tremendous number of changes in labor laws, regulations and health care.
+PEOs have compliance experts who stay on top of the tremendous number of changes in labor laws, regulations, and health care.
 It has become increasingly difficult for companies to stay abreast of these changes on their own.
-Annually these changes can accumulate and the lack of implementation can pose a serious threat to a company in the form of penalties or additional company catch up costs to comply.
+Annually these changes can accumulate and the lack of implementation can pose a serious threat to a company in the form of penalties or additional company catch-up costs to comply.
 Recently, we have seen this problem alone become the primary reason for companies to partner with PEOs.

 A Professional Employer Organization (PEO) can help solve small problems before they become large ones.
 Companies benefit from the gained time to focus their time on their “core competency” rather than wasting precious working hours on these issues the PEO can handle.
 Sharing this responsibility with the PEO often results in increased productivity.